TDA206/DIT370, Period 3, 2013: Discrete Optimization

 Grading

-Grading is based on compulsory hand-in exercises and a take-home exam.
+Grading is based on compulsory hand-in exercises and a take-home exam which count equally.
 (Details about the exam will be announced in good time.)
 We do not use a point system and predefined thresholds, but we record the exercise comments and apply the following grading criteria.

-5/VG: your solutions are correct and well explained, perhaps with minor difficulties.
+5/VG: Your solutions are correct and also well explained, with at most minor errors.

-4/G: mainly good solutions, but also some difficulties or gaps.
+4/G: Mainly good solutions, but also some errors or gaps remain.

-3/G: you show a basic understanding and can manage the majority of exercises, but with substantial difficulties.
+3/G: You show a basic understanding and could manage the majority of exercises.

-U: insufficient understanding and fundamental difficulties in most exercises.
+U: Insufficient understanding and fundamental errors in most exercises.

 Hence not all exercises need to be "OK'd" to pass the course; but your ability to solve them is decisive for the grade.
 You may ask at any time during the course what your expected grade would be, based on your performance shown so far.